Azure-Samples/azure-search-powershell-samples/PowerShell-REST/README.md

 languages:
   - rest
   - powershell
-name: Create functions using Azure Search REST APIs in PowerShell
+name: Issue Azure Search REST (api-version=2017-11-11) calls in PowerShell
 description: |
   Learn how to call Azure Search REST APIs in PowerShell using api-version=2017-11-11.
 This example demonstrates index definition, data ingestion, and query execution.
 This api-version does not support complex types.
 products: